Federal NDP calls on government to eliminate for-profit long-term care

 The federal New Democrats are seeking the support of the House of Commons in calling on the government to eliminate for-profit long-term care.

-The NDP is tabling a motion today that calls on the government to transition existing for-profit homes into not-for-profit operations by 2030.
+The NDP is tabling a motion on Monday that calls on the government to transition existing for-profit homes into not-for-profit operations by 2030.

 It also urges the government to work with the provinces and territories to halt the licensing of any new for-profit homes.